Skip to main content Skip to navigation

 Engineering companies need to provide not only superior products, but also superior services in order to be sustainable in the long-term.
 There is a real demand for graduates with technical knowledge as well as strategic business management and entrepreneurial skills.
 By mastering this you’ll provide the key interface between roles as diverse as design, manufacturing, marketing, contract management and supply chain management.

-In the same way as our other engineering undergraduates, those studying Engineering Business Management will develop an in-depth understanding of the classical principles of engineering by following a general engineering programme at the start of their time with us.
+In the same way as our other engineering undergraduates, those studying Engineering Business Management will develop an in-depth understanding of the fundamental principles of engineering by following a general engineering programme at the start of their time with us.
 Thereafter, Engineering Business Management students will specialise in engineering business related subjects, equipping students with the business and management skills they need to operate in a global economy.

 Teaching draws on the expertise of the School of Engineering, which delivers the highest standards of technical expertise; WMG (Warwick Manufacturing Group)Link opens in a new window, which offers innovative links between academia and industry; and Warwick Business School (WBS)Link opens in a new window, which is internationally recognised for excellence in business management.